vaginessa/ownsec/README.md

 > msfdb setup not working on current install , worked prev, checking on next install

+> somehow default jre is installed during the setup, if its not removed some java programs fail.

 ## PREQUISITES

 - Xubuntu 16.04